Architects: L. McComber: L. McComber

-From the architect.
+Text description provided by the architects.
 Dr. Danielle Brassard has long dreamt of opening her own public dermatology clinic in Montréal.
 To meet the needs of clients who deal with eczema, psoriasis, hives and other skin conditions linked to stress, the future clinic must welcome patients in a comforting atmosphere.
 Her vision for the space is unlike the model of traditional medical clinics, which are often gloomy places where the comfort and well-being of the patients and professionals are relegated to the sidelines in favor of technical requirements.
 To turn her vision into reality, she contacted Laurent McComber in September 2014 from the architectural firm L. McComber.

 Gloomy to glowing